The Inflation Reduction Act: what you need to know

 MORE TAX CREDIT RESOURCES

 HOMES Rebates (Home Owner Managing Energy Savings) program is for energy saving improvements that impact the whole home or building.
-Households will be able to access $2,000-8,000 depending on amount of energy savings achieved and the household's income.
+Households will be able to access up to $8,000 depending on amount of energy savings achieved and the household's income.
 Existing single-family homes and multifamily buildings will be eligible.

 Home Electrification and Appliance Rebate Program (HEAR) will provide point-of-sales rebates to replace non-electric appliances with more efficient electric appliances, and to upgrade a home's electrical service to be ready for an increased electric demand.
 Up to $14,000 in rebates will be available to households with a total annual income less than 150% of the area median income.
-Rebates anticipated include:
+A few of the anticipated rebates include:

 Electric Load Service Center upgrades/Breaker box